ecg-icas/icas/src/source/reporting-examples.rst

 Example 4:
 ************************************************************************

-Get all clicks, and average CPC for categories ``1234`` and ``5678`` for the past week, but split performance metrics per ad ID.
+Get all clicks, and average CPC for categories ``1234`` and ``5678`` for the previous week, but split performance metrics per ad ID.
 In addition, enrich the response rows with current ad title and vendorID.
 Limit to 3 results:

 .. code:: javascript